Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Results

 A comparison of the trajectory displacement modeling is shown in \autoref{fig:baseline_ip_and_kin_features} for \hbb, \hcc\ and \hgg\ jets.
 Due to the long lifetime of $b$- and $c$-hadrons, the trajectory displacement of jet constituents associated with those hadrons is expected to be on average larger than for other jet constituents.
 Thus, the trajectory displacement distributions of \hbb\ and \hcc\ jets are expected to be wider than the trajectory displacement distribution of \hgg\ jets.
 Since the trajectory displacement is by definition zero for neutral particles in the \jetclass\ dataset, only charged particles are considered in the histograms in \autoref{fig:baseline_ip_and_kin_features}.
 For all three jet types, the histograms of the generated jets agree very well with the histograms of the real jets, showing that our model is capable of correctly modeling the trajectory displacement of the jet constituents.
 Notably, our model is able to catch the essential differences between the trajectory displacement distributions of \hbb, \hcc\ and \hgg\ jets, which is an important feature from the physics point of view.
 However, as seen both in the ratio panels in \autoref{fig:baseline_ip_and_kin_features} and in the corresponding KL divergence values in \autoref{tab:baseline_model_kld_particle_level}, the agreement between the target distribution and the distribution obtained from the generated jets is worse for the impact parameter features than for the kinematic features, showing that the modeling of these distributions is more challenging.
 This could be further optimized in future work by choosing a different preprocessing for the impact parameter features, by e.g. transforming them using the hyperbolic tangent function, which would remove the large tails of the distributions.

-The evaluation of the particle-ID modeling is shown in \autoref{fig:baseline_discrete_features}, where we show the average fraction of jet constituents of different particle types for all ten jet types.
-For each jet type, the intervals show the mean value over all evaluated jets with up and down variation of one standard deviation.
+The evaluation of the particle-ID modeling is shown in \autoref{fig:baseline_discrete_features}, where we show violin plots and box plots for the fraction of jet constituents of different particle types for all ten jet types.
 The agreement between the generated jets and the real jets is very good for all jet types, showing that on average the generated jets contain the same fraction of different particle types as the real jets.
-The modeling of the electric charge also shows very good agreement, which is shown in the Appendix in \autoref{sec:charge_modeling}.
+The modeling of the electric charge also shows very good agreement, which is shown in Appendix \ref{sec:charge_modeling}.